seismic-anisotropy/PyDRex/README.md

 Run `make html` from the terminal to generate PyDRex's documentation (available in the `html` directory), including the API reference.
 The homepage will be `html/index.html`.
+Alternatively, run `make live_docs` to build and serve the documentation on a `localhost` port.
+Follow the displayed prompts to open the live documentation in a browser.
+It should automatically reload after changes to the source code.

 ## Contributing